feisalmombo/demo/README.md

-This is a README!
-It's for my GitHub repository demo.
+This repository is for my demo project which is my first project done under Andela Learning Community.